 Lessons learned

-• The hard part of installing a decoder (especially a sound decoder) is routing the wires.
+So what have I learned from all these installations?• The hard part of installing a decoder (especially a sound decoder) is routing the wires.
 There's almost always room for the decoder, but the wires coming off the decoder add a lot of bulk to the decoder; routing the wires neatly and in a way that permits disassembly, is much worse.
 Think about wire routes, and use tape to secure wires in place when possible.
 For example, the microconnector for 1234's headlight is actually taped to the top of the gearbox to keep it out of the way.

 • Vanderbilt tenders are a bear to install sound decoders in.
 Invest in a nice mini-torch to get enough heat to unsolder large chunks of brass sheet, and be prepared for other details to fall off as you work.